uccellolabs/uccello/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Laravel Package for providing an advanced CRUD interface.
+Uccello is a Laravel Package for providing a way to make easily complete web applications.
 For the moment, this package can be integrated easily only on a fresh installation.
-Soon it will be possible to install it alson on an existing one.

 ## Installation